uwcse440/web-cse440-au14/_assignments/assignment3/index.md

 #### 3. Problem and solution overview (1 paragraph)

 A concise statement of the problem you are tackling and a brief synopsis of your proposed solution.
+Consider updating this from your previous report to reflect the scope of your final design.

 #### 4. First paper prototype (1 page)